Sanugiw/PPG-Arrhythmia-Detection/README.md

 Photoplethysmography (PPG) measures pulsatile blood volume changes using light, offering a low-cost, wearable-friendly window into cardiac rhythm.
 While ECG is the gold standard for arrhythmia diagnosis, PPG captures the **mechanical consequence** of each heartbeat at the periphery.
 This makes it attractive for **continuous, unobtrusive screening**, especially on the wrist or finger.

-Among arrhythmias, **atrial fibrillation (AF)** is the most suitable target for PPG: it produces **irregularly irregular pulse intervals** and subtle morphology changes (damped or inconsistent dicrotic notch) that PPG can express as **pulse rate variability (PRV)** and beat-to-beat shape variability.
+Among arrhythmias, **atrial fibrillation (AF)** is the most suitable target for PPG: it produces **irregular pulse intervals** and subtle morphology changes (damped or inconsistent dicrotic notch) that PPG can express as **pulse rate variability (PRV)** and beat-to-beat shape variability.
 Other rhythm disorders (e.g., PVCs, tachy-/brady-arrhythmias) can also perturb the peripheral pulse, but are harder to separate from motion artifacts and vasomotor effects.

 **Key advantages:**